 Research expenditures are for activities funded from all sources that are specifically organized to produce research outcomes, including individual and/or project research as well as those of institutes and research centers.
 Public service expenditures include activities established primarily to provide noninstructional services beneficial to individuals and groups external to the institution.
 Values are not adjusted for inflation.
 University of Wisconsin System Administration research and public service funding expenditures are included in the UW System total but are not reported separately.
 Research and public service funding expenditures are identical to those reported in the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).

-Due to revisions of prior-year IPEDS Finance surveys, FY17 data for some UW institutions were adjusted when FY18 data were
+Due to revisions of prior-year IPEDS Finance surveys, FY17 data for some UW institutions were adjusted when FY18 data were revised.